-This module presents a study of basic medical terminology focused on the cardiovascular system and the lymphatic system.
-A word-building systems approach is used to learn word parts for constructing or analyzing new terms.
+This module presents a study of basic medical terminology focused on the cardiovascular system, and the lymphatic system.
+A wordbuilding systems approach is used to learn word parts for constructing or analyzing new terms.
 Emphasis is placed on spelling, definition, usage, and pronunciation.
 Abbreviations are introduced as related terms are presented within the module.
-A study of the human body's diseases and disorders, including signs, symptoms, etiology, diagnosis, and treatment, is accomplished following the modular subject areas.
-Students are provided exposure to computer software applications used in the health care environment, including medical billing software, Word and Excel.
+A study of the human body's diseases and disorders, including signs, symptoms, etiology, diagnosis, and treatment is accomplished following the modular subject areas.
+Students are provided exposure to computer software applications used in the health care environment including medical billing software, Word and Excel.
 The major medical insurances and claims form processing is presented in an ongoing approach to build this skill set.
 It will include information on national and other common insurance plans as well as claim form completion and ICD and CPT coding.
 Problem solving and managed care systems will also be discussed.
-Daily financial practices to include patient fee determining, credit arrangements and bookkeeping and bankkeeping procedures will be discussed.
+Daily financial practices to include patient fee determining, credit arrangements and bookkeeping and bank-keeping procedures will be discussed.
 Computer use in the ambulatory environment will also be taught.
 Basic and advanced guidelines and coding conventions in CPT will be taught with focus on the professional (outpatient) guidelines.
-The evaluation and management documentation guidelines will be discussed, as well as the proper use of modifiers.
+The evaluation and management documentation guidelines will be discussed, as well as, the proper use of modifiers.
 Basic guidelines and coding conventions in ICD-9-CM diagnosis coding and medical necessity with CPT pairing will be stressed, as well as the use of a natural language encoder program.
-Various aspects of pharmacology medical necessity with CPT pairing will be stressed, as well as the use of a natural language encoder program.
 Various aspects of pharmacology will be discussed including a study of the medications prescribed for the treatment of illnesses and diseases within the modular subject area.
-Included in this are drug actions and medication uses in relation to body systems and medical terminology.
+Included in this are drug actions, and medication uses in relation to body systems and medical terminology.
 To prepare the student to comprehend the complexity of the health care system and the life cycle of a medical practice, areas that will be discussed include personnel management, compliance, technology, and the many roles of office management.
-Prerequisite: MEDINTRO Lec.
-Hrs.
-040 Lab Hrs.
-0 40 Other Hrs: 000
+Prerequisite: MEDINTRO.
+Lecture Hours: 040 Lab Hours: 040 Other Hours: 000

-MODULE MIBGU Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitorurinary System
+Module MIBGU Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitourinary System 6 Quarter Credit Hours